 I’ve really made an effort to read more books over the last few years.
 It’s something that falls by the wayside so easily when I’m busy, but making time to read has a lot of benefits including reduced stress levels and improved memory.
-Of course, I tend to choose books about topics I enjoy, in particular swimming, cycling and running.
+Of course, I tend to choose books about topics I enjoy, in particular, swimming, cycling and running.

-Reading inspirational stories of athletes who have overcome injuries, disabilities and fears never fails to boost my motivation.
+Reading inspirational stories of athletes who have overcome injuries, disabilities and fears never fail to boost my motivation.
 I reviewed six triathlon books last year and I’ve now added the following titles to my bookshelf:

 This Mum Runs by Jo Pavey